Leadership Inspirations Activities

 - If used in a multiple day meeting or program, depict the outside of the mask on the first day, and the inside of the mask on the last day when participants feel more comfortable with vulnerability in the group.

-- Other prompts: outside of the mask is how others see you, inside of the mask is how you see yourself.
+- The outside of the mask is how others see you, the inside of the mask is how you see yourself.

 SAMPLE DEBRIEFING QUESTIONS